Trump defiant as lawmakers blast his 'racist' attacks on four congresswomen

 “Aim higher ...
 Take on their policies.
 The bottom line here is this is a diverse country,” he said, adding that he had spoken to Trump.

-Additional reporting by Mohammad Zhargam and Roberta Rampton; Writing by Andy Sullivan and Susan Heavey; Editing by Kevin Drawbaugh and Bill Trott
+Additional reporting by Makini Brice, Eric Beech, Richard Cowan, Mohammad Zargham and Roberta Rampton; Writing by Andy Sullivan and Jeff Mason; Editing by Kevin Drawbaugh, Bill Trott and Dan Grebler